 There is a possibility to group issues by different fields.

 One can group issues by Person, Project, Priority, Status, Release, Sprint, Component, Parent Task, Issue Type, and No grouping.

-ActivityTimeline add-on gives the user an ability to sort the issues by different sort criteria.
+ActivityTimeline add-on gives the user the ability to sort the issues by different sort criteria.

-One can change sort by order from the Sort by dropdown list.
+One can change the sort by order from the Sort by dropdown list.
 The available options are:

 View estimates directly on the dashboard.
 The small light green box will indicate the estimate of how much time is remaining for the task to be finished.

 If some tickets that were assigned to a person to be worked on a particular period of time have expired (missed due date), the system shows an indication of this on a timeline.